PoliteStorm/WaveAnalysis/docs/paper/paper.md

 - Sample sizes: per‑species N reported in Sec.
 4.4c; analyses are run per‑recording and summarized across runs.
 - Multiple comparisons: where applicable, control FDR (Benjamini–Hochberg) across species/τ bands.
 - Reproducibility: seed‑controlled pipelines with timestamped outputs and audit trails; full parameter/state stored alongside results.

+### 3.6b AI assistance and transparency
+Parts of this manuscript and analysis were AI‑assisted (code generation, document editing, and build orchestration).
+All computations, parameters, and outputs are reproducible from the provided scripts; AI‑generated code and text were reviewed, validated against audit trails, and edited for scientific accuracy.
+Decisions (transform definitions, statistics, and plots) are documented and version‑controlled.

 # 4. Results
 ## 4.1 √t vs STFT (Schizophyllum commune)